x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

    The above policies use the grant control [Require app protection policy](/azure/active-directory/active-directory-conditional-access-technical-reference), which ensures that an Intune App Protection Policy is applied to the associated account within Outlook for iOS and Android prior to granting access.
 If the user isn't assigned to an Intune App Protection Policy, isn't licensed for Intune, or the app isn't included in the Intune App Protection Policy, then the policy prevents the user from obtaining an access token and gaining access to messaging data.

 3. Finally, follow [How to: Block legacy authentication to Azure AD with Conditional Access](/azure/active-directory/conditional-access/block-legacy-authentication) to block legacy authentication for other Exchange protocols on iOS and Android devices; this policy should target only Microsoft 365 or Office 365 Exchange Online cloud app and iOS and Android device platforms.
-This ensures mobile apps using Exchange Web Services, IMAP4, or POP3 protocols with basic authentication can't connect to Exchange Online.
+This focus ensures mobile apps using Exchange Web Services, IMAP4, or POP3 protocols with basic authentication can't connect to Exchange Online.

 > [!IMPORTANT]
 > To leverage app-based conditional access policies, the Microsoft Authenticator app must be installed on iOS devices.
 For Android devices, the Intune Company Portal app is required.
 For more information, see [App-based conditional access with Intune](/intune/app-based-conditional-access-intune).

 To block other mobile device clients (such as the native mail client included in the mobile operating system) from connecting to your on-premises environment (which authenticate via basic authentication against on-premises Active Directory), you have two options:

-1. You can use the built-in Exchange mobile device access rules and block all mobile devices from connecting by setting the following in the Exchange Management Shell:
+1. You can use the built-in Exchange mobile device access rules and block all mobile devices from connecting by setting the following command in the Exchange Management Shell:

    ```powershell
    Set-ActiveSyncOrganizationSettings -DefaultAccessLevel Block